 Chief Executive Officer

-Anjuli Kapoor has been serving Ithaka's residents as Executive Director since October of 2017.
-With two Master's Degrees and a certificate as a certified mediator, Anjuli spent the first ten years of her professional life in higher education before moving into the private nonprofit sector.
+Anjuli Kapoor has served Ithaka's residents as CEO since October of 2017.
+With two Masters Degrees and a certificate as a certified mediator, Anjuli spent the first ten years of her professional life in higher education before moving into the private nonprofit sector.
 After three years with Fostering Hope Foundation working with youth in foster care and corrections, she moved onto Director-level positions.
 Anjuli's personal struggles with mental illness and childhood trauma help to inform her approach to care and leadership for our organization.
 She cultivates a unique staff of culture built on relationships, with kindness, compassion, and integrity leading the way.
-In her short tenure, Anjuli has overseen the creation and implementation of Ithaka's two programs, expanded full-time staff from two to six, increased Ithaka's revenue through outside foundation support, and built new partnerships to help combat homelessness in our community.
+In her short tenure, Anjuli has overseen the creation and implementation of Ithaka's two programs, expanded full-time staff from two to eight, increased Ithaka's revenue through outside foundation support, and built new partnerships to help combat homelessness in our community.
 If you would like to contact Anjui, you can email her at firstname.lastname@example.org or call (719) 578-1629.